 Tips for Perfect Spice Integration

 - Bloom your spices first: Toast dry spices in oil or fat before adding liquid.
-This unlocks their volatile oils and enhances flavor.
+This unlocks volatile oils and enhances flavor.

-- Layer slowly: Add spices at different stages — some during sautéing, others near the end for brightness.
+- Layer slowly: Add spices at different stages—some during sautéing, others near the end for brightness.

 - Balance with acid/sugar: If a spice makes the dish too bitter or hot, try balancing it with lime juice or a touch of brown sugar.

 - Don’t forget salt: Salt is your best friend when layering flavors.
-It brings out the hidden notes in complex spice blends.
+It brings out hidden notes in complex spice blends.

 - Taste as you go: Always taste after each addition.
-Adjust based on how the flavors evolve over time.
+Adjust based on how flavors evolve over time.

 Visual Guide: Spice Pairing Table